dmitrymalakhov/react-tic-tac-toe/README.md

-# -noughtsanddaggers
+# Noughts and Daggers

-Simple  Noughts and daggers Game
+A simple implementation of the game "TIC TAC toe" using React.